Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Measurement: Support flipping axes and changing reference corner.
     Improved - Measurement: Show average pixel size in world units on calibration dialog.
     Improved - Measurement: Support resetting the alignment of the coordinate system to the grid.
-    Improved - Measurement: In the plane/grid tool, support setting the number of rows and columns separately.
     Improved - Kinogram: Support moving tiles in time.
     Improved - Kinogram: Support changing label color and font size.
     Improved - Data export: Export comments in JSON export.